A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: A posteriori error estimator

-\begin{remark} All constants appearing in Theorem \ref{thm:aposteriori} can be evaluated on a convex polygonal domain.
+\begin{remark} [Computable constants] All constants appearing in Theorem \ref{thm:aposteriori} can be evaluated on a convex polygonal domain.
 The Sobolev constants are provided in \cite{2017Mizuguchi}.
-For the constant derived from the Poincar'e-type inequality, we refer to \cite{1960Payne}.
+For the constant of the Poincar\'e-type inequality, we refer to \cite{1960Payne}.
 The constant of elliptic regularity can also be explicitly computed \cite[Chapter 2]{1992Grisvard}.
-The constants for the discrete trace and inverse inequality can be evaluated as detailed in \cite{2003Warburton}.
-We refer to \cite[Theorem 5.45]{Di_Pietro_2012} for the constants of the a posteriori error estimator $E_1$.
-The constants of the estimators $E_{-1}$ and $E_0$ can be evaluated in a similar manner, see \cite{Makridakis2003}. \end{remark}
+The constants for the discrete trace and inverse inequalities can be evaluated, see \cite{2003Warburton}.
+We refer to \cite[Theorem 5.45]{Di_Pietro_2012} for the constants of $E_1$.
+The constants of $E_{-1}$ and $E_0$ can be evaluated in a similar manner, see \cite{Makridakis2003}. \end{remark}